 Just like their furry relatives, hairless guinea pigs also come in a variety of colors.
 These are the most common ones:

-Black hairless guinea pigs have a special sheen to their skin, which is popular with many pet owners.
+- Black hairless guinea pigs – They have a special sheen to their skin, which is popular with many pet owners.

-Gray hairless guinea pigs are affectionately and known for their resemblance to hippopotamuses!
+- Gray hairless guinea pig – They are affectionate and known for their resemblance to hippopotamuses!

-This variety is especially cute as they often come in a tortoiseshell pattern.
+- Brown and golden hairless guinea pigs – This variety is especially cute, as they often come in a tortoiseshell pattern.